 Allergen-resolved IgG4 responses in HBV- and YJV-allergic patients during VIT

-In HBV-allergic VIT patients, a substantial sIgG4 response was found exclusively for Api m 1, contributing dominantly to the observed increase in total HBV sIgG4 response (Figure 2A, C). sIgG4 levels were already detectable before VIT initiation (V1) and significantly increased at V2, with only minor increases during further visits.
+In HBV-allergic VIT patients, a substantial sIgG4 response was found exclusively for Api m 1, contributing dominantly to the observed increase in total HBV sIgG4 response (Figure 3A, D). sIgG4 levels were already detectable before VIT initiation (V1) and significantly increased at V2, with only minor increases during further visits.
 Interestingly, these changes were specific for Api m 1, whereas for remaining HBV allergens many measurements remained below the detection limit of 0.3 mgA/L. While there was a tendency for increased values over the treatment course for Api m 2 and Api m 4, the levels for Api m 3 decreased.
-Api m 5 and Api m 10 sIgG4 was not detectable, except for the latter in one patient (Figure 2A).
-Accordingly, the sIgG4 delta shift from V2 to V1 for Api m 1 was significantly higher compared to all other allergens and most likely accounted for the majority of the change observed for whole HBV (Figure 2B).
+Api m 5 and Api m 10 sIgG4 was not detectable, except for the latter in one patient (Figure 3A).
+Accordingly, the sIgG4 delta shift from V2 to V1 for Api m 1 was significantly higher compared to all other allergens and most likely accounted for the majority of the change observed for whole HBV (Figure 3B).
+The sIgG4/sIgE ratio significantly increased for whole HBV and Api m 1 from V1 to V2 but not for the other HBV allergens (Figure 3C).
 Similarly, the relative allergen sIgG4 response in relation to whole HBV sIgG4 was dominated by Api m 1 at all visits.
-While Api m 1 was followed by Api m 3 and Api m 2 at V1, the relative contribution of Api m 4 increased over the following visits (Figure 2C).
+While Api m 1 was followed by Api m 3 and Api m 2 at V1, the relative contribution of Api m 4 increased over the following visits (Figure 3D).

-For YJV-allergic patients, the sIgG4 levels significantly increased from V1 to V2 for whole YJV as well as for Ves v 1 and Ves v 5 (Figure 2D), with the sIgG4 delta shift being slightly lower for Ves v 1 compared to Ves v 5 (Figure 2E).
+For YJV-allergic patients, the sIgG4 levels significantly increased from V1 to V2 for whole YJV as well as for Ves v 1 and Ves v 5 (Figure 3E), with the sIgG4 delta shift being slightly lower for Ves v 1 compared to Ves v 5 (Figure 3F).
+The sIgG4/sIgE ratio increased from V1 to V2 for whole YJV, Ves v 1, and Ves v 5, with a significant change observed only for whole YJV and Ves v 5 (Figure 3G).

 Patients with HBV allergy were treated with either a VIT preparation that had undergone a gel filtration step to reduce small molecule substances [16] (ALK lyophilized SQ HBV) or a VIT preparation without this procedure (Allergy Therapeutics, Venomil HBV).
-In a subgroup analysis, the course of sIgG4 titers during VIT with the two different preparations was compared, and no major differences between the treatment groups were demonstrated (Figure 2F).
+In a subgroup analysis, the course of sIgG4 titers during VIT with the two different preparations was compared, and no major differences between the treatment groups were demonstrated (Figure 3H).
 Venomil HBV and ALK lyophilized SQ HBV induced slightly higher levels of Api m 2 sIgG4 and Api m 4 sIgG4 at V4, respectively. sIgG4 responses to low abundance allergens Api m 3, 5, and 10 were minor and did not show a time-dependent induction on average for both preparations.
-Interestingly, one patient treated with ALK lyophilized SQ HBV displayed a clear time-dependent induction of sIgG4 to Api m 10 (Figure 2F).
+Interestingly, one patient treated with ALK lyophilized SQ HBV displayed a clear time-dependent induction of sIgG4 to Api m 10 (Figure 3H).